AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Max SP +30. | 5
+For every support Valkyrie whose type is the same as the deployed Valkyrie, the deployed Valkyrie deals 3% more Physical and Elemental DMG. | 5
-Dealing Crit DMG boosts Valkyrie Physical and Elemental DMG by 15% for 4s.
-Triggering it again resets the duration. | 10 After the deployed Valkyrie deals MELEE DMG, she will deal 20% more Physical and Elemental DMG for 10s.
-Triggering it again refreshes the duration. | 15
+Valkyrie deals 15% bonus Total DMG.
+This effect is negated for 5s after taking DMG.
+Triggering it again resets the duration. | 10
+When enemies are ignited, frozen or time-slowed, the Valkyrie deals 15% more Total DMG for 8s.
+Triggering it again refreshes its duration. | 10

 !!! note
-    Effective for 6.2 2nd Half.
+    Effective for 6.3.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Rainbow of Absence | The Lonely Moon
+Early | Memory | Hometown
-Mid | Mad King's Mask / Memory / Home Lost | The Lonely Moon Late | Key to the Deep | The Lonely Moon
+Mid | Rainbow of Absence / Mad King's Mask / Forbidden Seed | The Lonely Moon Late | Tin Flask or Key to the Deep | The Lonely Moon

 Time | Support 1 | Support 2
 :----: | :----: | :----:
-Early | SA | BR
+Early | SS | BR
-Mid | SA | BK
+Mid | SS | BK
-Late | SA | BR
+Late | SS | BR

 !!! note
     Remember to bring BK for Heimdall fight.